Costaspap/Getting-and-Cleaning-Data/CodeBook.md

 #CodeBook

-In this CodeBook you can find the source of the dataset, a description of the dataset, a description of the files and the variables as well as any transformations made in the run_analysis.R script.
+In this CodeBook you can find the source of the dataset, a description of the dataset and a description of the files and the variables.

 ##The source